cal-itp/reports/README.md

 appropriate environment to Netlify.
 * For development, pushing a commit (or merging a PR) to the `main` branch
 * For production, pushing a tag
+* Alternatively, manually start the workflow and select development or production

 You may want to monitor GitHub Actions to ensure your deploy succeeded.